-Factors that may increase the chance of cellulitis include:
+Things that increase the risk of cellulitis are:

-- A untreated minor injury to the skin such as, a cut, scratch, blister, burn, puncture, or bite
+- A cut, scratch, puncture, or bite

 |Copyright © Nucleus Medical Media, Inc.|

-Hospital care may be needed if you have:
+Hospital care may be needed for:

 - Severe cellulitis